vnkazna/container_monitor/README.md

 You can toggle visibility of the merge request link in your sidebar.
 You can always find a merge request link in GitLab Workflow sidebar.
 You should restart VS Code after updating this option.

-**`gitlab.remoteName`** _(required: false, default: null)_

-The name of the Git remote link corresponding to the GitLab repository with your merge request and issues.
-If no setting is provided, the extension will detect it.
-For example: `origin`.

 **`gitlab.pipelineGitRemoteName`** _(required: false, default: null)_

-The name of the Git remote link corresponding to the GitLab repository with your pipelines.
-If no setting is provided, the extension will detect it.
-For example: `origin`.
+The name of the Git remote name corresponding to the GitLab repository with your pipelines.
+If set to `null` or missing, then the extension uses the same remote as for the non-pipeline features.

 **`gitlab.customQueries`** _(required: false)_